laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 PR: https://github.com/laravel/cashier-stripe/pull/1185

-Cashier Stripe v13 comes with support for checking Stripe Product identifiers.
+Cashier Stripe v13 includes support for inspecting Stripe Product identifiers.
 To provide support for this feature, a new `stripe_product` column should be added to the `subscription_items` table:

 ```php
 Schema::table('subscription_items', function (Blueprint $table) {